-The EMM RES Compliance Plan includes wind and solar resource additions based upon the assumptions used in the 2020 Integrated Resource Plan on March 10, 2020 under Case EO-2020-0280.
-As indicated above, this 2020 Plan reflects the current status of wind and solar resource additions, and these renewable additions are not required for compliance in this 2020-2022 plan period, as instead they will be used to achieve future RES compliance.
+The EMM RES Compliance Plan includes wind and solar resource additions based upon the assumptions used in the 2020 Integrated Resource Plan on March 10, 2020 under Case EO-2020-0280, with the exception of the exclusion in this Compliance Plan of the Jayhawk Wind Farm PPA which was terminated February 18, 2021.
+As indicated above, this 2021 Plan reflects the current status of wind and solar resource additions, and these renewable additions are not required for compliance in this 2021-2023 plan period, as instead they will be used to achieve future RES compliance.